-The following table shows the obtained intervals for the three variables that affects \texttt{onTop}:

 The conditional probabilities $P(\texttt{onTop}=1|\Pi_{\texttt{onTop}})$ are visualized in Fig. \ref{fig:stackSucc}.
 These plots allow us to conclude that stacking success decreases the greater the drop-offset and the more offset in both x- and y-direction.
-In particular, there is a diminishing chance of stacking success for the values $|\text{xOff}|> 0.018$ or $|\text{yOff}|> 0.018$, no matter the dropOff height.
+In particular, there is a diminishing chance of stacking success for the values $|\text{xOff}|> 1.8$ or $|\text{yOff}|> 1.8$, no matter the dropOff height.